 Close the dialog boxes until you return to the Inmagic Importer Settings dialog box, where you can click OK.
 The Importer will run at the specified interval.
-(If the Service is set to Manual, you need to start it first.)
+(If the Service is set to Manual, you need to start it first.
+See Starting and Stopping the Importer Service.)
+Important!
+You must restart the Service in order for your changes to take effect.